ecpieritz/ecpieritz/README.md

 Hi! :blush: My name is Emilyn Caroline Pieritz, I'm 30 years old and I live in the state of Santa Catarina / Brazil.

-I worked for 10 years as a graphic designer, mainly using photoshop, coreldraw and illustrator, and in April/2020 I decided to migrate to the technology sector and specialize as a frontend developer.
+I worked for 10 years as a graphic designer, mainly using photoshop, coreldraw and illustrator, and in April/2020 I decided to migrate and specialize as a frontend developer.

 - Currently studying analysis and systems development at Uniasselvi
 - Bootcamps by IGTI